-The Ellington Public Schools continued to partner with the Ellington Youth Service Bureau to offer quality programming to students in kindergarten through grade 4.
-This year’s programs included conflict resolution, self esteem, TEAM building, communication skills, stress management, and recognizing and coping with feeling.
+The Ellington Public Schools continued to partner with the Ellington Youth Services to offer quality programming to students in kindergarten through grade 6.
+This year’s programs included conflict resolution, self esteem, team building, communication skills, stress management, and recognizing and coping with feeling.

 Ellington High School

 Ellington Public Schools grows exceptional learners and leaders who are courageous, reflective, and contributing citizens of the world.

 Ellington Public Schools creates a culture of learning that challenges and inspires all students on their personalized educational journeys.